RayZhang2024/NEAT/docs/paper/paper.md

 # Example of Use

 To demonstrate NEAT’s workflow, we analysed Bragg-edge imaging data collected from U-shaped iron specimens measured at the IMAT beamline (ISIS, UK).
+The sample was bent to U-shape from a straight bar, leaving residual stress / strain in the bend [@Haribabu2024].

 The raw time-of-flight image stacks were loaded into NEAT, where the runs were automatically summed, cleaned, and normalised using the built-in preprocessing pipeline.